Skip to main content

 Temperatures 🌡

 When and where the event is located will affect the weather you'll likely encounter.
-So here are some suggestions for adjusting or planning your design to suite the typical temperature of the event's location.
+So here are some suggestions for adjusting or planning your design to suit the typical temperature of the event's location.

 Hot Weather 😎